Automated Explanation Selection for Scientific Discovery: Desirable Properties of Explanations

 \subsection{Relationship with Theories of Abduction}

-Explanation selection is also closely related to the notion of abduction, which was introduced by Pierce as a third mode of reasoning in addition to deduction and induction, and is particularly useful in the context of scientific discovery.
-While deduction is the process of deriving a result from a fact and a rule, and induction is the process of generalizing a rule from a set of observed facts and results, abduction is to suggest a fact to explain a result with a known rule~\cite{Bellucci:2022:PeircesAbduction}.
+Explanation selection is also closely related to the notion of abduction, which was introduced by Peirce as a third mode of reasoning in addition to deduction and induction.
+Deduction is the process of deriving a result from a known fact and a rule.
+Induction, on the other hand, is the process of generalizing a rule from a set of observed facts and results.
+Abduction, on the other hand, is the process of proposing a fact to explain a known result using a known rule~\cite{Magnani:2023:HAC}.

 There is a large body of work on abductive reasoning in the context of the philosophy of logic and scientific discovery~\cite{Magnani:2023:HAC}.
-Pierce himself developed a theory of science in which abduction is the first step, i.e.~a fact that explains an observation is suggested by scientific intuition, then deduction is used to evaluate the plausibility of the such determined hypothesis, and then induction is used to provide further evidence for the hypothesis through experiments.
+Peirce developed a theory of science in which abduction is the step in which a hypothesis is generated, i.e., a fact that explains an observation is suggested by scientific intuition, then deduction is used to evaluate the plausibility of the hypothesis, and then induction is used to provide further evidence for the hypothesis through experimentation.

-In AI research, interpretations that capture abduction as a theory of ``Inference to the Best Explanation'' (IBE) are more common~\cite{Josephson:1994:AbductiveInference}.
-In the epistemological framework of Hintikka, the central concept is an interrogative model of inquiry, in which deduction plays a significant role in the validation of explanations~\cite{Hintikka:1999:LogicOfDiscovery}.
+In AI research, interpretations that capture abduction as a form of ``Inference to the Best Explanation'' (IBE) are common~\cite{Josephson:1994:AbductiveInference}.
+In contrast, Hintikka's notion of abduction is embedded in an interrogative model of inquiry ~\cite{Hintikka:1999:LogicOfDiscovery} and understood as the introduction of new explanatory hypotheses, as opposed to IBE's reasoning with a fixed hypothesis space~\cite{Hintikka:1998:Abduction}.
+This view is closer to Peirce's notion of abduction, emphasizing hypothesis formation over selection among given alternatives; whereas IBE reduces to deduction over a fixed set of hypotheses with additional preference criteria.